Alexander-556/PowerShellScripts/docs/Setup/oh-my-posh_Setup.md

 ---

 This is the end of `oh-my-posh` basic setup and configuration.
+By now, you should already have a pretty good looking terminal window.
+Instead of looking into a boring black window, you can now customize the window that you are probably going to stare for hours.
+Hope you had fun during the setup process.

+If you want to create some PowerShell tools like me, you can go visit my [VScode setup guide](./VScode_Setup.md) to check out some recommended extensions, settings, testing, and debug settings.